 Europeans only have one option, London's Gatwick Airport, if they want a direct flight to Trinidad.
 Not even Frankfurt in Germany offers direct flights.
 You could also just skip London and take a plane to the United States instead (which is much more common).

-If you'll be traveling from a European city the following chart is the one you need.
+If you'll be flying from across the Atlantic this chart is relevant.

 |London, United Kingdom||LGW||Caribbean Airlines|